Syncing MCP config from VS Code to Copilot CLI in a few simple steps.

 After conversion, open Copilot CLI and run:

-/mcp show
+/mcp reload/mcp show

 If your config is valid, your servers should load without parsing errors.